openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/mxnet_specific/Convert_GluonCV_Models.md

    As a result, you will get an MXNet model representation in ``ssd_512_mobilenet1.0.params`` and ``ssd_512_mobilenet1.0.json`` files generated in the current directory.

-2. Run the Model Optimizer tool, specifying the ``--enable_ssd_gluoncv`` option.
-Make sure the ``--input_shape`` parameter is set to the input shape layout of your model (NHWC or NCHW).
-The examples below illustrate running the Model Optimizer for the SSD and YOLO-v3 models trained with the NHWC layout and located in the ``<model_directory>``:
+2. Run Model Conversion API, specifying the ``enable_ssd_gluoncv`` option.
+Make sure the ``input_shape`` parameter is set to the input shape layout of your model (NHWC or NCHW).
+The examples below illustrate running model conversion for the SSD and YOLO-v3 models trained with the NHWC layout and located in the ``<model_directory>``:

 * **For GluonCV SSD topologies:**